-Relocating to Australia from UK can be a daunting prospect for the family.
+Relocating to Australia from the UKcan be a daunting prospect, whether you are traveling alone, in a group or with your family.
 Venturing into the unknown, many thousands of miles from friends, family and all that’s familiar.

 But you will be pleasantly surprised to see many similarities and strong connections between the two countries.
 Same Head of State, English the common language, shared love of sports, to name but a few.